 In a similar manner, the first exhibition at Almine Rech Shanghai aims to extend this premise to contemporary artists whose works echo such a modernist position.

-Jean-Baptiste Bernadet’s two works Untitled are part of a series of abstract paint- ings reflecting his sensitivity to color, transforming his canvases through a process of overlapping, negation, and composition.
-Two paintings will be shown alongside one of his Screen works from the series Fugue, which deploys his colorful imagery towards the sculptural dimension.
+Jean-Baptiste Bernadet’s two works Sans titre (Pas la nuit encore mais presque) and Untitled (Fugue - Screen IV) are part of a series of abstract paintings reflecting his sensitivity to color, transforming his canvases through a process of overlapping, negation, and composition.
+Two paintings will be shown alongside one of his Screen works from the series "Fugue", which deploys his colorful imagery towards the sculptural dimension.

 Sylvie Fleury has developed a diverse oeuvre, exploring paradoxes of futility and in- spired by luxury brand products as illustrated by her Chanel Shopping Bag (2008), made in bronze, magazine covers or make-up.
 Her most recent painting Eyes To Kill (2018) is a close reproduction of a disproportionate eye shadow.
 Turning into geometry-like compo- sition, this makeup palette witnesses the balance between figuration and abstraction at stake in Fleury’s oeuvre.